waltercostamb/features_pipeline/README.md

 - Download the database with ```download_eggnog_data.py``` following: https://github.com/eggnogdb/eggnog-mapper/wiki/eggNOG-mapper-v2.1.5-to-v2.1.12#setup This should download a DB of ~50 GB
 - Change file ```config/config.json``` to update parameter "emapper_db_dir".
 This parameter contains the path to the eggnog database.
 The default is ```/work/groups/VEO/databases/emapper/v20230620```

+## Dependencies

+If you are using this pipeline in the draco high-performance cluster and are part of the VEO group, skip this section.

+To use this pipeline you should install Snakemake version 7.
+For this, consult: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html.

 # Usage

 After cloning the repository, do the following steps: